yjpan47/govtech-d3hiring/README.md

 npm install
 ```

-3. Configuration the database URL in `./db.js`.
+3. Configuration the database URL in `./db.js` to a database of your choice.
 If you are running MySQL on local machine, Sequelize engine will most likely be initiated like this:
 ```
 const sequelize = new Sequelize({database}, {user}, {password}, {
      dialect: 'mysql',